mattcroxon/robot-game/README.md

 - The abstractions may have bled across the various models.
 There could be work to ensure that the Single Responsibility Principle is more closely adhered to

-- There are no doubt, many other issues, but I'm hopeful that this challenge is not viewed in the light of me coming from a professional Software Engineer
+- There are no doubt, many other issues, but I'm hopeful that this challenge is not viewed in the light of me coming from a professional Software Engineering background